 This is the tenth book I have authored and maybe the most fulfilling, since it’s taken a lot longer than anticipated, thanks to a three year pause to make and promote the documentary film Sir Doug & The Genuine Texas Groove.

-Books are available via Amazon and Book People, Texas’s leading independent bookseller.
+Books and Kindle version are available via Amazon, and Book People, Texas’s leading independent bookseller.

 If you purchase a book from Amazon, please post a review once you’ve read the book, whether you liked it or not.